Storms in South kill girl in Florida, bring tornado threat | Federal News Network

-ATLANTA (AP) — A strong storm system barreling through the South on Friday killed an 8-year-old girl in Florida and threatened to bring tornadoes to large parts of the Carolinas and southern Virginia.
+ATLANTA (AP) — A strong storm system barreling through the South killed an 8-year-old girl in Florida and threatened to bring tornadoes to large parts of the Carolinas and southern Virginia.

 The same storm system was blamed for the deaths a day earlier of three people in Mississippi and a woman in Alabama.